yanos84/Tutorials/README.md

 ## Classifying Plant Diseases Using Biochemical Markers
 `disease_type_knn.ipynb` classifies  whether a plant is healthy, infected with a fungal disease, or infected with a bacterial disease based on biochemical markers (Leaf Chlorophyll Content (SPAD units), Soil pH, Nitrogen Content (mg/kg), Enzyme Activity (μmol/g/min), Leaf Moisture (%).

+## AI in Precision Farming with Biochemical Data Using a Simple Neural Network

+`crop_health_nn.ipynb`  collect biochemical data such as soil pH, nitrogen levels, moisture, and enzyme activity, and then analyze these features and predict whether crops are healthy or stressed.

+## A CNN based implantaion detection using aerial images

+`Lab_session_CNN_Aerial.ipynb` uses CNN to detect agricultural imlantations on aerial images